Top Calgary Attractions

 Calgary Tower

-Once the tallest structure in the city, the Calgary Tower is an iconic fixture.
+Once the tallest structure in the city, the Calgary Tower is an iconic building.
 The 60-second elevator ride whisks visitors up to the observation level where one can marvel at the views of the endless prairie and the mountains to the west.
 The floor of the dining room below the observation deck rotates so patrons can enjoy the 360 views while enjoying an excellent gourmet dinner.

 Calgary Exhibition & Stampede